"The ability to sense the position of your body in space and being aware of where you should be able to move."

 Your sense of proprioception will be running in the background, as your body subconsciously makes adjustments in order to maintain a 'functional posture'.

-Conscious proprioception is when we are aware of this proprioceptive information our body and brain has for us.
+Conscious proprioception is when we are aware of this proprioceptive information our body and brain have for us.
 When we can consciously sense/feel:

 → The position of the rest of your body is relative to your Base-Line.